 1968 - 1972 Models

 Oldsmobile fully redesigned the 1968 Cutlass.
-Models were built on two wheelbases—112 inches for 2-door “Cutlass S” styles and 116 inches for Cutlass/Cutlass Supreme 4-doors.
+Models were built on three wheelbases—112 inches for 2-door “Cutlass S” styles and 116 inches for Cutlass/Cutlass Supreme 4-doors.
+Station wagons were built on a 121 inch wheelbase.

 For 1969 Cutlass designers developed a frontal appearance that would, with annual variation, mark the popular Cutlass through 1972.